anhhcao/agui/README.md

 # Developing an Athena GUI (AGUI)

+This is the development verson of **agui**, not to be confused with the public version that only works with "*mini-athenak*" that is being extracted from this during the Aug 21-25 week at IAS.

-We show some examples of executing **athena** using a dynamic GUI.
-In theory this could apply to any of the [Athena](https://www.athena-astro.app/) family (athena [AC], athena++ [AX], or athenak [AK]).
+Here show some examples of executing **athena** using a dynamic GUI. nIn theory this could apply to any of the [Athena](https://www.athena-astro.app/) family (athena [AC], athena++ [AX], or athenak [AK]).
 It is easiest to work with **athenak**, since all the problems are compiled into one executable.
 We cover some examples of athena++ below as well, since at the moment athenak is not yet public.
+For good historic measure, classic athenaC is also available.

 Related and inspired by is NEMO's **tkrun** and **run** frontends,